Warren Zevon: Early life

-Zevon was born in Chicago, the son of Beverly Cope (née Simmons) and William Zevon.
+Zevon was born in Chicago, the son of Beverly Cope (nee Simmons) and William Zevon.
 His father was a Jewish immigrant from Ukraine, whose original surname was Zivotofsky.
 William Zevon worked as a bookie who handled volume bets and dice games for the notorious Los Angeles mobster Mickey Cohen.
-He worked for years in the Cohen crime family, in which he was known as Stumpy Zevon, and was best man at Cohen's first wedding.
-Warren's mother was from a Church of Jesus Christ of Latter-Day Saints family and of English descent.
-They moved to Fresno, California.
-By the age of 13, Zevon was an occasional visitor to the home of Igor Stravinsky, where he briefly studied modern classical music alongside Robert Craft.
+He worked for years in the Cohen gang, in which he was known as Stumpy Zevon, and was best man at Cohen's first wedding.
+Warren's mother was from a Latter-day Saint family and of English descent.
+They later moved to Fresno, California, and by the age of 13, Zevon was an occasional visitor to the home of Igor Stravinsky, where he briefly studied modern classical music alongside Robert Craft.
 Zevon's parents divorced when he was 16 years old.
-He soon quit high school and moved from Los Angeles to New York City to become a folk singer.
+He soon quit high school and, driving a sports car William won in a card game, moved from Los Angeles to New York City to become a folk singer.